Infinity Gems: New Avengers

-Secret Wars

-After various alternate universes are combined into Battleworld, Doctor Strange gathers Infinity Gems from other universes into a new Infinity Gauntlet that works in the area where Doom has built his palace.
-Strange leaves the Gauntlet hidden until he has access to someone he can trust it with.
-After his death, the Gauntlet is claimed by T'Challa, who uses it against Doom in the final battle.

-A separate section of Battleworld known as New Xandar also has a Gauntlet fought over by multiple factions until the majority of the Stones, except the Reality Stone, were taken by Thanos.
-Thanos eventually tracks the missing Stone to Nova Corps member Anwen Bakian.
-When Thanos confronts her to get the Stone, Anwen gives him a duplicate of the Reality Stone she created called the 'Death Stone'.
-When used along with the other five Stones, the Death Stone corrupts Thanos with black matter and turns him to dust.

 Ultimate Marvel

-In the Ultimate Marvel universe, an Infinity Gauntlet is seen in Project Pegasus.
-The Mind Gem (stolen by Hydra) is used by Modi (Thor's son) to control both Director Flumm and Cassie Lang, but are stopped by the Ultimates.
-The Power Gem is later revealed to be in the possession of former S.H.I.E.L.D. agent Sayuri Kyota, while a second Infinity Gauntlet is recovered from an A.I.M. base by Thor and Susan Storm.
-Kang the Conqueror later allies himself with the Hulk, Reed Richards, and Quicksilver as part of a plan to steal the two Gauntlets, which results in the destruction of the Triskelion.
-Quicksilver recovers two additional Gems allowing the villains to teleport away.
+The Infinity Gems and the Infinity Gauntlet appear in the Ultimate Marvel imprint.
+The Mind Gem is used by Modi (Thor's son) to control both Director Flumm and Cassie Lang, but they are stopped by the Ultimates.
+The Power Gem is revealed to be in the possession of former S.H.I.E.L.D. agent Sayuri Kyota, while a second Infinity Gauntlet is recovered by Thor and Susan Storm.
+Kang the Conqueror allies with the Hulk, Reed Richards, and Quicksilver as part of a plan to steal the two Gauntlets, which results in the destruction of the Triskelion.
+Quicksilver recovers two additional Gems, allowing the villains to teleport away.
 Richards is later able to recover another of the Gems, which is found lodged in Tony Stark's brain.
 He informs Stark that the Infinity Gems are needed to save the world from a coming cataclysm that will destroy the entire universe.
-After brainwashing Johnny Storm and forcing him to travel to the Earth's core, the Dark Ultimates are able to recover the final gem, but are defeated by the Ultimates.
-The gems then shatter, rendering the Gauntlets useless.
+After brainwashing Johnny Storm and forcing him to travel to the Earth's core, the Dark Ultimates recover the final gem, but are defeated by the Ultimates.
+The gems shatter, rendering the Gauntlets useless.